 So personally I think the Surpass Card is well worth the annual fee.

 What About The Aspire Card?

 I should also mention that Hilton has the excellent $450 annual fee Aspire Card.
-I think the card is excellent, though many people will be put off by the annual fee.
+I think the card is well worth it, though many people will be put off by the annual fee.
 However, the card does offer:

 - Diamond status for as long as you have the card